ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/general-field-protocol/general-field-protocol-mapping.md

 ## Conceptual modelling

-The General field survey details protocol records data about the site for the feature type 'climate'.
+The General field survey details protocol records data about the site for the feature type 'weather'.

 These observations are recorded for each site during a site visit.